TheClassicTechno/trashdetectorapp/README.md

 # DebriDetec: Trash and Debris Detector App

-Bringing individuals and communities together to decrease environmental pollution around the world by utilizing AI.
+Bringing individuals and communities together to decrease environmental pollution around the world by utilizing AI. <br>
+Created by Julia and Justin Huang

 # Benefits
 - Our app utilizes the latest technology, including AI <br>